benjaminpfleghaar/flexikon/README.md

 # Flexikon

-A personal project focused on component-based development using only vanilla **JavaScript**.
+A **JavaScript** application focused on core concepts without relying on frameworks.
 Flexikon offers an interactive way to explore modern web technologies, allowing users to test their knowledge and contribute new questions.

 ![Mockup](./assets/mockup.jpg)